humdrum-tools/vhv-documentation/filters/kern2mens/index.md

 Try removing the first data line starting with `!!!filter:` to see the original modern notation.
+Also trying copy-and-pasting the above data into the [VHV](http://verovio.humdrum.org/?k=e) text editor.

+See the [while mensural notation](/humdrum/mens) documentation page for more information about the `**mens` representation.

-With [VHV](http://verovio.humdrum.org), you can view the converted `**mens` data by typing `alt-c` to compile the filter.
-For the above example, this will produce data that looks like this:
+In [VHV](http://verovio.humdrum.org) (but not on this page), you can view the converted `**mens` data by typing [alt-c](/commands/alt-c) to compile the filter.
+For the above example, this will produce data that looks like the following example:

 {% include verovio.html
 	source="example1b"